Visiting the Planetarium

 - Tales of a Time Traveler Watch the Tales of a Time Traveler trailer on YouTube

 - We Are Aliens!

 - Perfect Little Planet.
 Watch the Perfect Little Planet trailer on YouTube.

 - The Little Star That Could

 You can also travel to the Planetarium by bus.
-From the city, take bus 471, or the Great City Circle bus (598 or 599) from various suburbs.
-For more information visit TransLink.
+From the city, take bus 471 or the Great City Circle bus (598 or 599) from various suburbs.
+Visit the TransLink website for more information.

 You can also ride your bike to the Planetarium.
-Find out more information about getting to the gardens on a bicycle.
+Find out more information about getting to the gardens on a bike.

 You can complete the online customer feedback form to provide feedback about your experience at the Planetarium.